Nightly Recharge™ recovery measurement

 You can see your Nightly Recharge status on your watch and in the Polar Flow app.
 Based on what we've measured from you, you get personalized daily tips in Polar Flow app on exercise, and tips on sleep and regulating your energy levels on those particularly rough days.
 Nightly Recharge helps you make optimal choices in your everyday life to maintain overall well-being and reach your training goals.

 - Continuous heart rate tracking needs to be enabled for Nightly Recharge to function.
 To enable Continuous HR tracking go to Settings > General Settings > Continuous HR tracking and choose On or Night-time only.

 - Tighten the wristband firmly around your wrist and wear the watch when you sleep.
 The sensor on the back of the watch must be in constant touch with your skin.
 For more detailed wearing instructions, see Wrist-based heart rate measurement.

 - You need to wear your watch for three nights before you start to see the Nightly Recharge status on your watch.
 This is how long it takes to establish your usual level.
 Before you get your Nightly Recharge you can view your sleep and ANS measurement details (heart rate, heart rate variability and breathing rate).
 After three successful nightly measurements you can see your Nightly Recharge status on your watch.

 Already awake? is shown on the Nightly Recharge watch face when your watch has detected a minimum of four hours of sleep.

-In time view, use the UP and DOWN buttons to navigate to the Nightly Recharge watch face.
-Press OK to open detailed Nightly recharge view.
+In time view, swipe left or right to navigate to the Nightly Recharge watch face.

 Scroll down to ANS charge details/Sleep charge details and press OK to see further information about your ANS charge and your sleep charge.